fghjorth/lqrps17/README.md

 ## Logic of Quantitative Research in Political Science

 This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, February 6-10, 2017.
-The course is taught by [Frederik Hjorth](http://fghjorth.github.io), ph.d.
+The course is taught by postdoc [Frederik Hjorth](http://fghjorth.github.io), associate professor Asmus Olsen, and associate professor Jacob Hariri.

 ### Description